For your daily devotions: These three weeks of devotional reflections appeared in the Come Ye Apart devotional quarterly (now titled Reflecting God).

 I've seen it happen at Nazarene General Assemblies.
 People gathered from all over the world suddenly become conscious of God's wise workings in wonderful ways through their denomination, the Church of the Nazarene.
 Overcome with adoration they've begun to shout praises to God and raise their arms.

-We used to sing a chorus with the words "Isn't He wonderful, wonderful, wonderful?"
+We used to sing a chorus with the words "Isn't He wonderful wonderful wonderful?
+Isn't Jesus my Lord wonderful?"
 He really is.
 Praise His name.

 "'All we have here,' they said, 'are five loaves and two fishes"' -- Matthew 14:17, NEB